citusdata/citus_docs/articles/designing_saas.rst

 tenant, you can then use these custom columns and tailor them to each tenant’s special needs.

-Fortunately, designing your database to account for “flexible” columns became significantly easier with the introduction of semi-structured data types.
+Fortunately, designing your database to account for "flexible" columns became significantly easier with the introduction of semi-structured data types.
 PostgreSQL has a rich set of semi-structured data types that include `hstore, json, and